FedRAMP/docs/tools/site/overrides/content/phase1/intro.md

 This pilot is open to the public.
 Any cloud-native SaaS provider may participate.
 No agency sponsor is needed.
-Qualifying cloud service offerings that successfully complete Phase One will receive a 12 month FedRAMP Low program authorization and will be prioritized for FedRAMP Moderate program authorization in Phase Two.
+Qualifying cloud service offerings that successfully complete Phase 1 will receive a 12 month FedRAMP Low program authorization and will be prioritized for FedRAMP Moderate program authorization in Phase Two.